ioanniskousis/Opinions-1/README.md

 ## Application Instructions

-- New users must sign up and give a name, an email and a password
+- New users must sign up and give a username, and a fullname
-- Using their email and password they can log in
+- The user logs in to the app, only by typing the username
-- A logged in user can create posts and invite other users for friendship
+- A logged in user can create opinions about anything, follow othe users and check likes on other users opinions
-- Invitations can be accepted or rejected by the user who is invited
-- In the User Index (**All Users**), all users are shown together with their friendship invitation status
-  - If some one has invited the current user then an **Accept** and a **Reject** buttons are shown next to that user's name
-  - If the current user has invited someone else for friendship then a **Pending** label is shown until they accept or reject the invitation
-  - If the current user is a friend then a **Friend** label is shown
-  - If the current user's invitation has been rejected then a **User Rejected** label is shown
+- Has access to all other users' details including their followers and followings

+- There are three main page
+  - Opinions (Home)
+  - Users with 4 sub-pages
+    - All - users sorted by their creation date
+    - Most Friendly - all users sorted by the number of other users that follow
+    - Most Popular - all users sorted by the number of followers
+    - Protagonists - all users sorted by the number of opinions they have created
+  - Profile with 4 sub-pages
-  - If the current user has rejected an invitation then a **Rejected** label is shown
+    - Details - the current user can edit their details
+    - Opinions - listing those created by the viewed user
-- The **User show** view shows the posts that the user has added together with
+    - Following - listing the users that the viewed user follows
-  - a list of their frends
-  - a list of pending invitations to other users
-  - a list of pending invitations from other users
-  - A friendship status or acceptance-rejection buttons are shown at the top-right corner
-- The **Timeline** shows Posts created by the user or their friends and the user can add comments to the posts and check the post they like!
+    - Followers - listing the followers of the viewed user

+- All Users lists show the numbers of followees, followers and opinions with clickable links to the relevant page and sub-page.
+The image of the user links to the selected user's profile-page.
+Also, at the bottom-right of user's image 2 arrows, one to the left and one to the right, signal the following and followed users.

+- All Opinions lists show the opinion's author image linking to their profile and a clickable heart image allowing the current user to like-unlike each opinion.

+- The Right-Side-Bar
+  - The vertical bar at the right side
+    - In Home-page and Users-page shows a list of all users which the current user is not following, giving control to follow them by clicking an add-button to the right of each user
+    - In Profile-page lists the users that are following the viewed user.
+It provides the add-button for those that the current user is not following

+- As required there are pages to Sign Up, to Log In and to Edit user's details

 <hr/>